squarepupil/website-pages/src/pages/faq.md

 ### Do you accept students with disabilities?

-Yes, Arts & Ideas enrolls students with disabilities on a case-by-case basis.
+Yes, Arts & Ideas enrolls students with disabilities on a case-by-case basis; however, A&I does not provide any specific accommodations for students with disabilities.
-A&I does not provide any specific accommodations for students with disabilities; however, students who have required services or medications in previous educational settings have enrolled at A&I. Students who have been diagnosed with Autism, Dyslexia, ADD, ADHD, Emotional or other Mood disorders, among others, have achieved great success at A&I.

 Regardless of any disability, all students must be able to keep themselves safe without constant adult supervision and take care of their own needs (such as eating and using the restroom).

 In many ways, every student at A&I is on their own IEP (Individualized Education Plan), in that they have the space, time, and freedom to be themselves and learn in whatever way makes sense for them.
+Students who have been diagnosed with Autism, Dyslexia, ADD, ADHD, Emotional or other Mood disorders, among others, have achieved great success at A&I.

 ### What resources are available at school?